Skip to main content

 The sea route is between Ōmana Regional Park and Waharau Regional Park and includes overnight stays in beachfront camping grounds.

-As you paddle along the coastline, you'll encounter natural wonders, wildlife and learn about our early history.
+As you paddle along the coastline, you can enjoy natural wonders, wildlife and learn about our early history.

 Start your journey

-Before heading out to sea, you'll need to plan your journey and book accommodation at our regional parks.
-You don't need to book the trail.
+Before heading out to sea, you need to plan your journey and book accommodation at our regional parks.
+You do not need to book the trail.

 Our suggested journey takes five days and departs from Ōmana Regional Park.
 You will cover around 50km of coastline before arriving at Waharau Regional Park.